 It is an honor and a duty to enable those put into harm's way protecting us to enjoy their lives to the fullest when their mission is over.

 Horses Healing Heroes™ (HHH™) is a fully accredited, 501(c)(3) organization that assists veterans, police officers, firemen, prison guards, children, anyone suffering from Post Traumatic Stress Disorder (PTSD), by utilizing the proven techniques of Equine Assisted Psychotherapy (EAP).
-We abide by industry standards and support the Equine Assisted Growth and Learning Association (EAGALA), whose goal is committed to setting the standard of professional excellence in the emerging field of EAP.

 EAP combats the damaging effects of traumatic events suffered by those put in harm’s way.
 It allows them to overcome their fears and to build confidence through working with horses.
 Horses, as large and as powerful as they appear to be, are still prey animals and, as such, require a lot of tender, loving care to overcome their natural instinct to run from the unknown, much like people suffering from PTSD.
 By working with and developing a relationship with horses, our clients overcome their fears.

 Horses Healing Heroes™ was created out of the desire of the founder Deborah Larson to honor her father, a WWII decorated veteran, who, upon returning home, suffered most of his adult life from Post Traumatic Stress Disorder (PTSD).